mapbox/mapbox-gl-native/platform/android/tests/docs/UI_TESTS.md

 - running the gradle task `createMockDebugCoverageReport` when executing tests.

 ## Running Espresso test automatically on AWS Device Farm
-To run tests on AWS device farm you need to execute `./gradlew devicefarmUpload`.
+To run tests on AWS device farm you need to execute `./gradlew -Pmapbox.abis=none devicefarmUpload`.
 You can configure the different steps in the testapp `build.gradle`.
 AWS credentials are found in bitrise.